 Thus, with two top leaders out of sync with residents, a leadership vacuum was created.
 What sprung to life from that vacuum was DCC.

 DCC could not see past the city’s attitude towards its residents, and — with both a personal vendetta coupled with a charismatic mayoral candidate — DCC rode a wave of popularity that ended in 2017 when that mayor, Darlene Bradley, was charged with two felonies.
 In that populist wave, they persuaded a majority of residents to vote against the USDA’s proposed inoculation of money and simply killed the entire project, one that would’ve surely yielded a very different Davenport than the one we have today.

 Except for its early days, general support for DCC has waned.
 It’s notable in the number of votes corralled by former-mayor Bradley over the years.
 For example, she counted 356 votes in 2013, yet in 2017, she managed 307: a significant drop in Davenport terms.
 That drop could be explained by what happened just a couple of weeks before Election Day: DCC piped up.

-They sent out an email that, while not libelous, was defamatory and clearly meant to smear Bradley’s opponent, the likable theater activist Abel Gonzales.
+They sent out an email clearly meant to smear Bradley’s opponent, the likable theater activist Abel Gonzales.
 No mind was paid to how DCC’s nastiness would impact future elections nor how it might impact other potential volunteers and activists in the community.
 DCC wanted Bradley to win without regard and at any cost.